Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## G69: Cancel coordinate rotation

+### Parameters

+* No additional parameters

 ### Usage

 * G69

+### Description

 This cancels any coordinate rotation that was set up by G68.

 ## G90: Set to Absolute Positioning

+### Parameters

+* No additional parameters

 ### Usage

 * G90

+### Description

 All coordinates from now on are absolute, relative to the origin of the machine.

+### Notes

-Note: RepRapFirmware uses [M82](/User_manual/Reference/Gcodes/M82){target=_blank} to set the extruder to absolute mode: extrusion is NOT set to absolute using G90
+* RepRapFirmware uses [M82](/User_manual/Reference/Gcodes/M82){target=_blank} to set the extruder to absolute mode: extrusion is NOT set to absolute using G90
+* RRF maintains a flag for the absolute/relative positioning state.
+As such, the following is true:
+  * Each input channel (SD card, USB, http, telnet etc) has its own flag for the absolute/relative positioning state.
+  * At the end of running config.g at startup, the flag state is copied to all input channels.
+If no absolute/relative positioning is specified in config.g, the default G90 (absolute) is used.
+  * The flag state is saved when a macro starts and is restored when a macro ends.

 ## G91: Set to Relative Positioning

+### Parameters

+* No additional parameters

 ### Usage

 * G91

+### Description

 All coordinates from now on are relative to the last position.

+### Notes

-Note: RepRapFirmware uses [M83](/User_manual/Reference/Gcodes/M83){target=_blank} to set the extruder to relative mode: extrusion is NOT set to relative using G91
+* RepRapFirmware uses [M83](/User_manual/Reference/Gcodes/M83){target=_blank} to set the extruder to relative mode: extrusion is NOT set to relative using G91
+* RRF maintains a flag for the absolute/relative positioning state.
+As such, the following is true:
+  * Each input channel (SD card, USB, http, telnet etc) has its own flag for the absolute/relative positioning state.
+  * At the end of running config.g at startup, the flag state is copied to all input channels.
+If no absolute/relative positioning is specified in config.g, the default G90 (absolute) is used.
+  * The flag state is saved when a macro starts and is restored when a macro ends.

 ## G92: Set User Position